 We've discussed hair types and the hair extensions that match each hair type before.
-Whether your mane is curly, straight, wavy, or kinky, there's a set of hair extensions, hair pieces, or even a wig out there for you.
+Whether your mane is curly, straight, wavy, or kinky, there's a set of hair extensions, hair pieces, sew in or even a wig out there for you.
 But what if you want to switch things up a bit and add some drama to your normal hair routine?
 What if you want bouncy, riotous curls one day and sleeker, straighter locks the next - do you need to buy two different types of weave?

 Not at all!
 For hair that transforms as naturally from straight to curly and back again, all you need is Wet and Wavy hair extensions or hair pieces (as usual, virgin Indian human hair is best), a few common tools, and these simple instructions.